chewie625/Credit-Card-Validate/README.md

-Mostly like the payment gateways have done it already.
+Most likely the payment gateway guys have done it already.
 But here it is.

 ### Basic Logic